hathora/hathora-photon-fusion-dedicated-server/README.md

 ### Photon Fusion on Hathora Cloud

 We have added integration to deploy a Photon Fusion dedicated server on Hathora Cloud.
-By deploying your Photon Fusion game on Hathora Cloud you unlock all the benefits of dedicated servers (cheat protection, improved latency, more stable connections), while also gaining access to [10+ global regions](https://hathora.dev/docs/faq/scale-globally) that map nicely with Photon Cloud's regions.
+By deploying your Photon Fusion game on Hathora Cloud you unlock all the benefits of dedicated servers (cheat protection, improved latency, more stable connections), while also gaining scalability and access to [10+ global regions](https://hathora.dev/docs/faq/scale-globally) that map nicely with Photon Cloud's regions.
 And of course, you still get to take advantage of all of Photon Fusion's excellent netcode features.

 This example makes sure to establish a direct connection between the dedicated server and the game clients, which ensures optimal performance for your players.